We can help you prepare for, find, and keep a job.

 You and your counselor will work together to figure out what services you will need to reach your goals.
 Typically, you and your counselor will:

-Each person is unique and therefore requires an individualized approach to reach his or her employment goal.
+Each person is unique and therefore requires an individualized approach to reach their employment goal.
 You and your counselor will work together to establish your goal and identify the services that are necessary for you to achieve your goal.
 You may choose from a variety of different services and different ways the services can be provided.
 The following is a list of many of the services, but not all, that you might receive during the employment planning stage:

 Services may be provided directly by your Nebraska VR counselor, coordinated with other services, or purchased by Nebraska VR on your behalf.
 Purchasing services means Nebraska VR pays another agency or organization to provide you with services.
 For example, Nebraska VR may pay for skills training or for on-the-job training.